• Skip to primary navigation

 Semiconductors

-Transformer230V primary 12V secondary 4A1
+Transformer 230V primary 12V secondary 4A1

-The transistors Q1, Q2 and Q3 work together in this circuit to keep the charging current steady.
+Q1, Q2 and Q3 keep current steady.

-Additionally, the fuse F1 which is 500mA protects against too much current.
+Fuse F1 500mA stops too much current.

 Formulas with Calculations: